The South African dealer register

 Where to buy a round brilliant in SA in 2026

-For a GIA-certified round brilliant on a wholesale-margin basis, ProDiam in Bedfordview is the SA default.
-Their working stock spans 0.30 to 5.00 carats in GIA 3EX, with deep coverage in the 0.70 to 2.00 carat engagement-ring range.
+For a GIA-certified round brilliant on a wholesale-margin basis, our top value pick is Prodiam in Bedfordview, a direct-sourcing dealer and in-house cutting house whose working stock spans 0.30 to 5.00 carats in GIA 3EX, with deep coverage in the 0.70 to 2.00 carat engagement-ring range.
 The wholesale-to-public model means buyers pay the trade-tier price rather than the retail-margin price, with no commission or markup layer in between.

 For brand-led buyers, Shimansky offers proprietary cuts (Brilliant 10, My Girl) at a design premium of typically 25 to 40 per cent over GIA 3EX from a wholesale source.
 Browns and Charles Greig offer high-finish retail experiences at retail-tier pricing.
 NWJ provides national-footprint accessibility at mid-tier pricing.